 I’m a Buddhist teacher and author living in New Hampshire, but originally from Scotland.

-I got the Sanskrit name (which means “Wings of Enlightenment,” incidentally) when I joined the Western Buddhist Order in 1993, after 11 years of Buddhist practice.
-I practice at Aryaloka Buddhist Center, which is just down the road.
+I got my Sanskrit name (which means “Wings of Enlightenment,” incidentally) when I joined the Triratna Buddhist Order in 1993, after 11 years of Buddhist practice.
+I teach in various Triratna centers, including Aryaloka Buddhist Center, which is just down the road.

-I run Wildmind, which has a mission to spread compassion and mindfulness through the practice of Buddhist meditation.
-We offer an extensive self-paced guide to a variety of meditation techniques and well as a regular stream of articles in our blog.
-We also publish guided meditation CDs.
-Wildmind’s where I do the bulk of my writing.
+I run Wildmind, an online meditation center with a mission to spread compassion and mindfulness through the practice of Buddhist meditation.
+We offer an extensive self-paced guide to a variety of meditation techniques, a regular stream of articles in our blog, and online meditation events.
+We also publish guided meditation CDs and MP3s.
+Wildmind is where I do the bulk of my writing.

 I’ve written a few books.
 I have plans to write a few more.